UPDATE - ECOCYCLES - New Scientometric Data

 Authors, after uploading their manuscript, may suggest names they wish to exclude from the list of possible reviewers of their paper.

-During the review international standards are followed: manuscripts are read by the Editor in Chief who decides whether the submission complies with the formal requirements and is within the scope of ECOCYCLES.
-If yes, he assigns an Editor who is responsible for the review process.
+During the review, international standards are followed: manuscripts are read by the Editor-in-Chief, who decides whether the submission complies with the formal requirements and is within the scope of ECOCYCLES.
+If yes, he assigns an Editor who oversees the review process.
 The Editor selects the reviewers (at least two anonymous professionals).
-The Editor assesses the reviewers' evaluations and discusses them with the Editor in Chief.
+The Editor assesses the reviewers' evaluations and discusses them with the Editor-in-Chief.
 Editors communicate with the authors and decide on acceptance or rejection of the submitted manuscript.

 Plagiarism

 The Editorials of ECOCYCLES have a "zero tolerance for plagiarism" policy.
-Plagiarism issues are checked by the editors using the Premium version of the Grammarly software (www.grammarly.com/plans) and by the online Dupli Checker (duplichecker.com) tool.
+Plagiarism issues are checked by the editors using the Premium version of Grammarly (www.grammarly.com/plans) and the online Dupli Checker (duplichecker.com) tool.

 Publication Frequency

-ECOCYCLES publishes two issues a year aiming to become a quarterly journal.
-Individual papers will be published as soon as they are ready, by adding them to the "current" volume's Table of Contents.
+ECOCYCLES publishes at least two issues per year, with additional issues published as editorial circumstances warrant (e.g., Special Issues or high submission volumes), aiming to become a quarterly journal.
+Individual papers will be published as soon as they are ready by being added to the "current" volume's Table of Contents.

 Open Access Policy